Federal White Collar Investigations: A Note From Solomon L. Wisenberg

 The consequences can be devastating.
 Errors in judgment in the critical early stages of a federal white collar inquiry can mean the difference between whether or not an individual is prosecuted -- and in the event of a prosecution, such missteps almost inevitably make the government's case stronger.

 It follows that when corporate executives or government officials get entangled in a federal criminal probe, they should immediately retain a seasoned white collar criminal defense attorney.
-I have devoted my career to the practice of criminal law, and I bring more than twenty years of experience as a defense attorney, federal prosecutor and judicial law clerk to bear in representing my clients.
+I have devoted my career to the practice of criminal law, and I bring more than twenty-five years of experience as a defense attorney, federal prosecutor and judicial law clerk to bear in representing my clients.